jerlendds/osintbuddy/README.md

 - [x] Added Casdoor for auth
 - [x] Improved UI/UX

+*Coming soon*
- [] Add wizards for plugin create and custom `.env` setup
+ - [] Add wizards for plugin create and custom `.env` setup

- [] Rework plugin system to its own service
+ - [] Rework plugin system to its own service

- [] Add playwright and start reworking existing selenium based plugins
+ - [] Add playwright and start reworking existing selenium based plugins

 For this update I recommend running bootstrap first, this sets up the new environment for containers: `./launcher bootstrap && ./launcher start`!
 After a 10m (up to 60m depending on internet speed) wait you'll be rewarded with a new UX, an updated plugin system now running as its own service, Casdoor managed auth for signing in/up, a new CLI tool, `ob`, for managing plugin development and the plugin server, and another CLI `./launcher` for managing the OSINTBuddy stack.

 ## [↑](#introducing-osintbuddy)Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
+But if you'd like to make a significant change to this project or the `osintbuddy-plugins` project, please first [create an issue](https://github.com/jerlendds/osintbuddy/issues/new?assignees=jerlendds&labels=Type%3A+Suggestion&projects=&template=feature.md&title=%5BFEATURE+REQUEST%5D+Your_feature_request_here) or open a contributor post on the [forum](https://forum.osintbuddy.com/c/osintbuddy-contributors/11) to get feedback before spending too much time.
+We don't want you to invest your time on changes we are already working on.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/add-core-feature`)